 Since the fledgling group had no money, the Arts Council of Plant City was approached for help.
 The council put up $400 as a contingency fund and the theater was at that time considered a part of the arts council.

 Theater in Plant City was off and running.
 Twenty-six years later, it has become an institution in the community and the training ground for many young people who have gone on to theater-related professions.
-The membership continues to grow and not only has it become financially self-supporting, a fund ha
+The membership continues to grow and not only has it become financially self-supporting, a f

 News & Articles